Best Stability Ball Exercises for Home Workouts 2025

 Difficulty Level: Intermediate

-- Sit on the ball and walk your feet forward until your back is resting on the ball.
+- Sit on the stability ball with your feet firmly planted on the ground.

 Equipment Needed: Stability ball